 Singapore

-Other than airways, an individual can also travel to Bhutan via the Indian overland by road.
-The main border crossing in Jaigon Phuentsholing the others are Gelephu and Samdrup Jongkhar.
-In the current context traveling to Bhutan is quite pricey, unless you are from one of the three selected countries, India, Bangladesh, and the Maldives.
-Despite the price Bhutan is gaining more and more attention from avid travelers from all around the world and the natural and cultural beauty the country has to offer is beyond any price tag.
+Other than airways, an individual can also travel to Bhutan via the Indian Overland by road.
+The main border crossing in Jaigon is Phuentsholing; the others are Gelephu and Samdrup Jongkhar.
+In the current context, travelling to Bhutan is quite pricey, unless you are from one of the three selected countries: India, Bangladesh, or the Maldives.
+Despite the price, Bhutan is gaining more and more attention from avid travellers from all around the world, and the natural and cultural beauty the country has to offer is beyond any price tag.

-The name Bhutan comes from Sanskrit word ‘Bhotant’ which means the end of Tibet.
-While others claim that the name comes from ‘Bhu-uttan’ which means ‘high lands.’
-To the world, the country is known as Bhutan but for the natives themselves, call their land Druk Yul meaning The Land of the Thunder Dragon.
-The history of the Kingdom dates back to 747 A.D., and it is believed that Guru Padsambhava flew from Tibet, across the mountains on a Tigress’s back and arrived in Paro Valley.
-The Kingdom is a majestic place and has a history that lures everyone.
+The name Bhutan comes from the Sanskrit word ‘Bhotant’ which means the end of Tibet.
+Others claim that the name comes from ‘Bhu-uttan’ which means ‘high lands,’ To the world, the country is known as Bhutan, but the natives themselves call their land Druk Yul, meaning The Land of the Thunder Dragon.
+The history of the kingdom dates back to 747 A.D., and it is believed that Guru Padsambhava flew from Tibet across the mountains on a Tigress’s back and arrived in Paro Valley.
+The Kingdom is a majestic place with a history that lures everyone.

 Bhutan is indeed a country very rich in cultures and traditions.
-Matter of fact, Bhutan celebrates at least one festival in every month of the year, excluding December.
-While there are only a few months like March when there is only one festival, other months are all about the celebration of festivals, ranging from Rhododendron Festivals to Bhutan International Marathon.
-Meanwhile, the majority of these festivals are celebrated in all districts of Bhutan and the guru who introduced Buddhism in Bhutan, Guru Rinpoche is also honored.
-The festivals are mostly celebrated according to the Bhutanese calendar during the auspicious days and months.
-The Bhutanese festivals are something to look forward to as they are a big family and social celebration, and people dress in their best attires and jewelry of turquoise and corals.
+Bhutan celebrates at least one festival in every month of the year, excluding December.
+While there are only a few months, like March, when there is only one festival, other months are all about the celebration of festivals, ranging from the Rhododendron Festivals to the Bhutan International Marathon.
+Meanwhile, the majority of these festivals are celebrated in all districts of Bhutan, and the guru who introduced Buddhism in Bhutan, Guru Rinpoche, is also honoured.
+The festivals are mostly celebrated according to the Bhutanese calendar during auspicious days and months.
+The Bhutanese festivals are something to look forward to as they are a big family and social celebration, and people dress in their best attire and jewellery of turquoise and corals.

 Bhutan’s culture and lifestyle are highly influenced by Buddhism, and it is quite similar to that of Tibet’s.
-Since the very early days, Bhutan’s culture and lifestyle are linked to farming and animal husbandry while making time to visiting and worshipping at monasteries.
+Since the very early days, Bhutan’s culture and lifestyle have been linked to farming and animal husbandry while making time to visit and worship at monasteries.
 Bhutanese are widely known to follow the Buddhist calendar, and as per the calendar, they pick an auspicious month to go on a pilgrimage every year.
-Both men and women in Bhutan sport their cultural attire, Bakhu which is silk and satin with woolen garments.
-The only difference is men wear head gears while women do not.
-Likewise, women in Bhutan keep their hair short and with their bold look, they wear their traditional dress and look radiant as ever.
-Bhutanese also tend to keep holy threads of necklaces with themselves and prayer count during their free time.
-Some even carry praying wheels which are often made of wood, bronze or silver.
-Now, talking about the food, Bhutanese food is quite similar to Tibetan food, including a lot of vegetables, meat products and much more.
+Both men and women in Bhutan sport their cultural attire, Bakhu, which is silk and satin with woolen garments.
+The only difference is that men wear head gear while women do not.
+Likewise, women in Bhutan keep their hair short, and with their bold look, they wear their traditional dress and look radiant as ever.
+Bhutanese also tend to keep holy threads of necklaces with themselves and pray during their free time.
+Some even carry praying wheels, which are often made of wood, bronze, or silver.
+Now, talking about the food, Bhutanese food is quite similar to Tibetan food, including a lot of vegetables, meat products, and much more.
 But one of the most popular Bhutanese dishes is loaf-momo (dumpling) noodles.
-Bhutanese tend to be very close to their old culture and traditions and believe in living in harmony of nature.
+Bhutanese tend to be very close to their old culture and traditions and believe in living in harmony with nature.